Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Numerical improvements

 \subsection{Implementation of higher-order slow-roll approximations}

-In the previous section, we estimated the reheating parameters and e-folding number using the numerical background solution with the leading order inflationary observables, i.e., Eqs. \eqref{eq:cmb}.
+In the previous section, we estimated the reheating parameters and e-folding number using the numerical background solution with the leading-order inflationary observables, i.e., Eqs. \eqref{eq:cmb}.
 However, as mentioned earlier, these expressions are obtained using leading-order slow-roll, and the full solutions of the amplitude of scalar power spectrum, scalar spectral index as well as the tensor-to-scalar ratio in terms of the slow-roll parameter are given as \cite{Huang:2006yt, Martin:2013tda}:

-where $C = -2 + \ln{2} +\gamma$, where $\gamma$ is the Euler constant, $f=5$ and $g=7$.
+where $C = -2 + \ln{2} +\gamma$, and $\gamma$ is the Euler constant, $f=5$ and $g=7$.
+Here, all slow-roll parameters are evaluated using the full numerical background solution.
 In this section, instead of using Eqs. \eqref{eq:cmb}, along with the numerical solution, we consider the above expressions for the observable, repeat the reheating analysis, and compare our results with the numerical results obtained in the previous section, which has been illustrated in Figs. \ref{fig: staro full_app Nre sol} and \ref{fig: staro full nsr sol} as well as in Table \ref{table:2}.

-As again can be seen in Fig. \ref{fig: staro full_app Nre sol}, there is a further shift in reheating parameters, $N_{\rm re}$ and $T_{\rm re}$ compared to the improvements mentioned in the previous section.
-We obtain an additional improvement of $ \Delta n_s \sim 4 \times 10^{-4},$ resulting a new bound on $n_s$ becomes $n_s \leq 0.9653$ for $w_{\rm re} < 1/3.$ Thus, considering higher-order slow-roll approximations instead of the leading-order can significantly improve the estimation of the observables by an order of $\sim 10^{-3}$.
+As can be seen again in Fig. \ref{fig: staro full_app Nre sol}, there is a further shift in reheating parameters, $N_{\rm re}$ and $T_{\rm re}$ compared to the improvements mentioned in the previous section.
+We obtain an additional improvement of $ \Delta n_s \sim 4 \times 10^{-4},$ resulting in a new bound on $n_s$, namely $n_s \leq 0.9653$ for $w_{\rm re} < 1/3.$ Thus, considering higher-order slow-roll approximations instead of the leading-order leads to an additional correction of order $4 \times 10^{-4}$, further refining the theoretical predictions.
 The detailed bounds on parameters are shown in the Table \ref{table:2}.